zerotier/ZeroTierOne/README.md

 This will create the home folder for Mac, place *tap.kext* there, and set its modes correctly to enable ZeroTier One to manage it with *kextload* and *kextunload*.

-Windows, of course, is special.
-Once again you're on your own there for now.
-Running the .exe with -h will show options, including one to run at an admin console rather than as a service.
+We recommend using our binary packages on Windows, since there are several prerequisites such as a tap driver that must be installed on the system *and* in the home folder.

 ### Joining A Network

-ZeroTier virtual networks are identified by 16-digit hexadecimal network IDs, which devices are identified by 10-digit addresses.
+ZeroTier virtual networks are identified by 16-digit hexadecimal network IDs, while devices are identified by 10-digit addresses.
 To get your address run:

     sudo zerotier-cli status